Wondering Who Riverdale's Auteur Killer Is? Well, Here Is The Top Suspect

 Charles remains oddly casual about the Auteur situation in his final scene of the episode.
 At this point in “Climax,” all of Riverdale High has witnessed a new possible taped murder.
 The video features the masked, faux Riverdale crew brutally killing someone suggested to be David from Blue Velvet.
 No one can find David, so he fled town (and is likely the Auteur) or really died.
 Betty is dissatisfied by this lack of information and demands to know what she, Jughead, and Charles can do.
 Charles essentially shrugs and says, “Continue our search for David.”

-If Charles is the Auteur, his calm demeanor makes sense.
+If Charles is the Auteur, his calm demeanour makes sense.
 Should David remain MIA — say, because he was secretly murdered — and the videos stop, the authorities will assume David was the Auteur and is in hiding.
 This belief will let the true Auteur off the hook.
-Even the video tape Archie Andrews (KJ Apa) finds in “Climax’s” final scene could bolster this narrative; it’s easy to imagine the police saying David dropped the video off before going on the run.
+Even the videotape Archie Andrews (KJ Apa) finds in “Climax’s” final scene could bolster this narrative; it’s easy to imagine the police saying David dropped the video off before going on the run.

 Either Charles (and Chic) are the Auteur — or, even more wickedness is on the way for Riverdale.